lucymait/project-4/README.md

 ```
 - The Fitness Class table was our main model.
 This consisted of a fitness class name, gym, activity_type, instructor, description, time_of_class and comments.

-- A comments model was created at an early stage (as a bonus feature), however unfortunately we ran out of time and therefore didn't implement it.
+- A comments model was created at an early stage (as a bonus feature); however, we unfortunately ran out of time and therefore didn't implement it.
 Although, now that it is in our models, it will make it much easier for the feature to be created in the future, as we already have the model in our backend.

 - The FitnessClass model, had the following relationships:
-1. A one-to-many relationship with gym, signifying many fitness classes to one gym,
+1. A one-to-many relationship with gym, signifying many fitness classes to one gym;
-2. A one-to-many relationship with instructor, signifying many fitness classes to one instructor,
+2. A one-to-many relationship with instructor, signifying many fitness classes to one instructor;
 3. A many-to-many relationship with comments, signifying there can be many comments to many fitness classes.

 ```js